Biomolecules in the Gas Phase

 In ion mobility spectrometry (IMS), (biomolecular) ions drift through a buffer gas under the influence of a weak electric field and are separated according to their size, charge and shape.
 By employing this technique isomers and conformers be separated.
 In addition, the ion's angular averaged collision cross section (CCS) can be measured and compared to structures obtained via molecular modelling.
 Gas-phase spectroscopy on the other hand, provides direct information about the underlying structure of the ion.
 Vibrational spectroscopy for example, is highly sensitive to the presence of hydrogen bonds and, therefore, yields information about the underlying secondary structure of the molecule.

 Here, we are combining both orthogonal methods to elucidate the gas-phase structure of conformer-selected proteins and their non-covalent assemblies.
 Therefore, we constructed a high-resolution IMS apparatus which is coupled to a Q-ToF mass spectrometer modified for spectroscopic experiments.
-Tunable infra-red radiation for these experiments is provided by the FHI free electron laser.
-More details can be found here.
+Tunable infra-red radiation for these experiments is provided by the FHI free-electron laser.